kbparagua/paloma/README.md

 # Paloma

-**This README is for Paloma 3 only.
+**This README is for Paloma 4 only.**

+**For version 3 README please go [here](https://github.com/kbparagua/paloma/blob/3.0/README.md).**

-For version 2 README please go [here](https://github.com/kbparagua/paloma/blob/2.0/README.md).**
+**For version 2 README please go [here](https://github.com/kbparagua/paloma/blob/2.0/README.md).**

+## Paloma 4, why so sudden?
+The last major version (v3) of Paloma introduced a major paradigm shift, and it took me a while to realize that some of the major changes introduced are not really that good and needed to be removed.

-## What's New?
+## What's new?
-Paloma 3 is almost a complete rewrite of the old version.
+*(compared to version 2)*
 It is now simpler and more flexible.
-The old callback thingy paradigm is replaced by a `Router` and `Controller` layer for better abstraction.
+The old callback thingy paradigm is replaced by a `Controller` layer for better abstraction.
 Generators are also removed, so programmers need not to follow specific directory structure, unlike in the old versions.

 Previously, there are generators that create Paloma files, and these files are written in vanilla javascript.
 Because of that there are some users who are requesting for coffeescript setup.
 Now since there are no generated files programmers can write their code either by using vanilla javascript or **coffeescript**.
 Yay!

-### Controller and Router
+### Controller
-The new paradigm is patterned after Rails Controller and Routes, so it is easier to grasp than the old callback paradigm.
-Basically, you have a Paloma Controller that is responsible for processing requests made from Rails Controller.
-While the Router is responsible for telling what Paloma Controller handles what Rails Controller, or what Paloma Controller's action handles what Rails Controller's action.
+The new paradigm is patterned after Rails Controller, so it is easier to grasp than the old callback paradigm.
+Basically, you have a Paloma Controller counterpart for every Rails Controller.

 ### How about Model and View?